RVVandana/bluemix-automated-toll-booth/README.md

 ### Loading Vehicle Data in DashDB

-	-	Get the RFID number
+Step 1 : Get the RFID number

-		(Steps to get the RFID number)
+Follow these steps to get teh RFID number of the tag.

+	1. Make the hardware setup as per the schematic give in the blog post.

+	2. Upload the test_app/rfidTagReader/rfidTagReader.ino file to the Linkit One through the Linkit Port [Tools->Port->LinkitOne], under Arduino IDE.

+	3. Open the serial monitor, and start swiping the cards across the RFID Reader.

+	4. The RFID number will be printed on the serial monitor.

+	5. Make a note the RFID number and make sure to use that number in the dataabse for provisioning vehicle data.

-	-	Once you got the RFID number open the userData.sql(link for that) In the sql file you can see the SQL query like INSERT INTO VEHICLE_INFO VALUES (username,vehicleregistrationnumber,vehicletype,walletbalance,blockstatus,rfidnumber);
+Step 2 : Once you got the RFID number open the userData.sql(link for that) and modify it by following the instructions as follows.

+		In the sql file you can see the SQL query like INSERT INTO VEHICLE_INFO VALUES ('JOHN','KA0H1234','CAR',100,0,'090096B43E15');

+		Here the column data is mapped as follows
-			username : Vehicle owner name
+			John is the USER_NAME : Vehicle owner name
-			vechicleregistrationnumber : Your Vehicle registration number (Remember you have to enter the same when you are starting your mobile app) walletbalance : Amount in your account
+			KA0H1234 is VEHICLE_NUMBER : Your Vehicle registration number (Remember you have to enter the same when you are starting your mobile app)
+			CAR is VEHICLE_TYPE : Type of vehicle
+			100 is WALLET_BAL  : Amount in your account
-			blockstatus : Vechicle blocked status (initial it is zero means not blocked) rfidnumber : RFID Tag number (you got it in the first step)
+			0 is BLOCK_STATUS : Vechicle blocked status (initial it is zero which indiates not blocked) 090096B43E15 is RFID : RFID Tag number (that you got in the first step)

+		Modify the INSERT data as per your wish ensuring that the RFID tag is correctl.
+You can also make multiple INSERT entries if you have more RFID tags.
+Save the file after all modifications.

-	-	In the Side Main Menu, click on "Run SQL" and you will be presented the Run SQL screen.
-Click on the 'Open' button and 			choose the SQL schema file (userData.sql link)
+Step 3 : In the Side Main Menu, click on "Run SQL" and you will be presented the Run SQL screen.
+Click on the 'Upload' button and 			choose the SQL schema file (userData.sql link) which you just modified in the previous step.

-	-	Click on the ‘validate’ button to ensure that SQL syntax is valid

-	-	Click on the ‘Run’ button to execute the SQL statements.
+Step 4 : Click on the ‘Run All’ button to execute the SQL statements.
  		If the Run command executed successfully , you will be able to see the inserted values in the VEHICLE_INFO Table.

 ## Deploying the Toll Management Server Application in Bluemix